CPTicarus/AnimeBookGames-tracker-app/BUILD_BACKEND.md

-This repository includes a Python/Django backend and an Electron + Vite frontend.
+# This repository includes a Python/Django backend and an Electron + Vite + React frontend.

 This document explains how to build the backend into a Windows executable and embed it into the Electron app so `electron-builder` packages it into the